 - The ATSA List-serve announcement proposed to recruit participants.

-Requested are vetted by the Research Committee, who aim to provide their response within two weeks.
+Requests are vetted by the Research Committee.
 The criteria used to vet requests are as follows:

 - the topic is of interest and relevance to ATSA membership,